-A commitment to Indigenous Education at LN
+A commitment to Indigenous Education

 Loreto Normanhurst’s commitment to Indigenous Education originates in our core purpose, which is to respond to the Mission and Vision of the IBVM and apply these values and principles in all areas, including justice for Australia's First Nations Peoples.

 “Our mission is to bring the gospel to life by our own witness and by supporting the spiritual development of individuals and communities.
 We promote a freedom of referring all to God through spiritual ministries, education, and any other works which meet the needs of our times...”